SehunBaba/Isaaza/README.md

 # Isaaza
 My first 'game' - A self written text adventure, programmed in C#

-"What would you do if your beloved food was banned?
+" What would you do if your beloved food was banned?

 What lengths would you go to get another taste?